hectorio23/node-filer/README.md

 ## Este proyecto esta en desarrollo

-El proyecto por el momento esta en fase de desarrollo my temprana Por lo que se pueden encontrar archivos vacios y otros incompletos (pero funcionales).
+El proyecto por el momento esta en fase de desarrollo.
-No se tiene una fecha estimada de cuando terminra el Proxy-server

 `This Project is developing on a Linux System, for that you can notice and see some commands that are not allowed on Windows System`